 Most digital cameras will allow you to control the following settings and increase your chances of making a quality product photograph.

 The ISO value describes the sensitivity of the CCD sensor in your camera – the higher the ISO setting the more sensitive your camera is to light.

 Higher ISO values allow you to make shots in low light conditions at the cost of introducing a lot of grain and noise.
-Lower ISO settings produce smoother and sharper photos – provided you have lighting of sufficient intensity.
+Lower ISO settings produce smoother and sharper photos – provided you have the lighting of sufficient intensity.
 Many cameras set on “Auto” mode will adjust the ISO setting in addition to shutter speed and aperture.